mickaelzhang/wp-boilerplate/README.md

 A WordPress boilerplate, it use composer to manage normal dependencies but also WordPress itself and plugins.
 The project has a gulp config already installed.

 ## Installation
-First, install all the dependencies by reunning :
+First, install all the dependencies by running :

 ```
 $ composer update